JoshuaDoucet/wtnfStorefrontAPI/README.md

          "password": "password"
      }
      ```
-     NOTE: the above credentials will be valid if using the migrations provided in the repo
+     NOTE: the above credentials will be valid if using the migrations provided in the repo.
+Otherwise a new user must be created before attempting to authenticate.
 * Interacting with the Color models data
  - [GET] /colors
    - index - the response is a list of all color rows
  - [GET] /colors/:id
    - show - the response is a single color that matches the specified id
  - [POST] /colors (AUTH TOKEN)
    - create - adds new color to database
     HTTP request body
     ```json
     {